fredilarsen/OrigoSmokeDetector/examples/OrigoMqtt/README.md

 The gateway recognizes the sequences and extract the detector id.
 So why have the HIGHBITS and LOWBITS programmed into the gateway at all?
 - For better filtering of noise and unknown signals, avoiding false alarms
 - To avoid picking up alarms from your neighbor's identical smoke detectors with another bit sequence

+## Antenna

+Using the standard short cobber coil antenna of the SRX882 should work in most homes.
+Test with the smoke detector that is placed farthest away or behind the thickest walls.
+If the alarm is not picked up, you need to improve the antenna.
+Adding a bigger ground plane can improve the reception.
+If you do have space for it, adding a 17.3 cm straight wire antenna can be efficient.
+Or even two 17.3 cm wires in opposite directions -- the SRX882 has holes for two antennas.
+Single-stranded wires are best, and it is said that enameled copper wires are better than plastic insulated wires, though I have no tests confirming this.
+I use plastic insulated wires and have great coverage, also from a separate garage.
+Further antenna recommendations are welcome, please contribute.

+TODO: Add Fritzing diagram and picture
+TODO: Add time sync and use UTC instead of millis